Automated Data Compliance

 There is no need to ask your employees to go through many years of collected documents, mails and attachments.
 The toolbox can handle the job without interfering the daily routines of your employees, much more efficient and with better results.
 And the toolbox will continue to monitor the data to keep you compliant.

-Simply connect your data directly from the interface, let the toolbox do a quick analysis, and you get a first view of how much personal data you have, and where it is located.
+Simply connect your data directly from the interface, let the toolbox do a quick analysis, and you get a first view of how much personal data you have, where it is located and the risk of being non-compliant.

-You can easily set up data policies and document rules and instantly follow the level of data compliance across all profiled data as the toolbox continuous to keep an eye on the data.
+You can easily set up data policies and document rules and instantly follow the level of data compliance across the organisation and all profiled data as the toolbox continuous to keep an eye on the data.

 How compliant are we?
 What departments work in a non-compliant way?
 What data policies are not being followed?
 Where is the sensitive data located?